spacetelescope/jwst-dms-edb/docs/jwedb/index.rst

 Where to Find jwedb
 ==========================
-pysiaf is hosted and developed at https://github.com/spacetelescope/jwedb
+jwedb is hosted and developed at https://github.com/spacetelescope/jwst-dms-edb

 Installation